klein0r/ioBroker.luftdaten/README.md

 ### Local

 1. Build your own adapter and add it to your local wifi network
-2.
+2. Create a new instance of the adapter
+3. Choose "Local" as type
+4. Fill the IP or Hostname of the sensor in the second input
+5. Choose a name and save the settings

+Wait some minutes until the cronjob collects the data for the first time.

-Feel free to change the schedule settings in the instances tab (default is every 5 minutes).
+*Feel free to change the schedule settings in the instances tab (default is every 5 minutes).*

 ### Remote